blazoncek/esp8266_mqtt_leds/README.md

 # ESP8266/ESP01 firmware to control WS28xx LED pixels used for holiday lights
 Simple holiday lights ESP8266 firmware with 20+ effects directly controllable from Domoticz.
 Number of LEDs per strip is configurable via MQTT message as is the type of LEDs used.
-Supports multiple zones (on multiple pins; max: 8) and up to 9 sections in each zone.
+Supports multiple zones (on multiple pins; max: 6) and up to 9 sections in each zone.
 Also supports Domoticz RGBW Switch type natively.

 ### Features
 - 20+ LED effects (
 - Set-up on first use / configure via MQTT
 - Uses WiFi Manager for initial configuration
-- Change LED type & number of LEDs via MQTT message
+- Change LED type & number of LEDs via MQTT message or embedded web interface
 - Restart and/or reset ESP to initial state via MQTT message
 - Supports OTA updates
 - Supports: WS2801, WS2811 and WS2812B LED strips